IntelliSOFT-Consulting/MamaToto-HIE/README.md

 ## Pharmaccess

-This repository contains the code and artefacts for the Pharmaccess HIE
+This repository contains the code and artefacts for the MamaToto HIE